Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Electric field

 Relation (\ref{d5}) yields also $\textbf{P}(\textbf{r})=\overline{ \textbf{r}\rho(\textbf{r})}$, though $\textbf{P}_{mic}(\textbf{r})\neq \textbf{r}\rho(\textbf{r})$ (since $\rho(\textbf{r})$ is a sum of $\delta$-functions, but $\textbf{P}_{mic}(\textbf{r})=n(\textbf{r})\textbf{d}(\textbf{r})$ is smoothly varied in space).

 We now pass to the description of the spontaneous polarization.
-Consider an isotropic dielectric, which is characterized in an external electric field by the dielectric permittivity $\varepsilon$.
+Consider an isotropic dielectric characterized in an external electric field by the dielectric permittivity $\varepsilon$.
 Let it contain a macroscopic number of spontaneous dipoles $\textbf{d}_{s}^{(j)}$, and let it be surrounded by a dielectric with dielectric permittivity $\varepsilon_{2}$ (without the intrinsic electromagnetic field).
 We will write the equations only for the first dielectric and take the second one into account in boundary conditions.
-The spontaneous dipoles are associated with some mean charge density $\bar{\rho}_{s}(\textbf{r})$ and the polarization $\textbf{P}_{s}$.
+The spontaneous dipoles are associated with some average charge density $\bar{\rho}_{s}(\textbf{r})$ and the polarization $\textbf{P}_{s}$.
 These dipoles create the electric field, which polarizes the surrounding atoms (including the atoms, being the carriers of spontaneous dipoles).
-This leads to the appearance of induced charges with mean density $\bar{\rho}_{i}(\textbf{r})$ and the induced polarization $\textbf{P}_{i}(\textbf{r})$.
-The polarizations $\textbf{P}_{i}$ and $\textbf{P}_{s}$ have \textit{different physical nature}.
-Therefore, they should be considered separately.
+This leads to the appearance of induced charges with average density $\bar{\rho}_{i}(\textbf{r})$ and the induced polarization $\textbf{P}_{i}(\textbf{r})$.
 It is clear that, for the densities $\bar{\rho}_{s}(\textbf{r})$ and $\bar{\rho}_{i}(\textbf{r}),$ the total charge is zero: